 Your application materials

-Now look at your own resume and cover letter with the same eagle eye.
-Use spell-check, then print out and read your materials out loud.
-Have a trusted friend, mentor or family member proofread them for mistakes or formatting issues.
+- Tip 5.
+Read your materials out loud — After you look at your resume and cover letter with an eagle eye, use spell-check, then print and read everything out loud.
+Have a trusted friend, mentor or family member proofread for mistakes or formatting issues.
 Error-free copy shows your attention to detail, which is likely something you’ll need on the job once the search is over!

 If you pass the resume and cover-letter phase of your search, you’ll make it to the interview.
 Here’s are five ways to interview to impress: